 Higher interest rates mean it costs the country more to refinance its debt.
 At some point, it realizes it can't afford to keep rolling over debt.
 It then turns to other countries or the International Monetary Fund for new loans.
 In return for bailouts, these new lenders require austerity measures.
 They just don't want to bankroll continued spending and unsustainable debt.

 Austerity measures restore confidence in the borrowing country's budget management.
 The proposed reforms create more efficiency and support a stronger private sector.
 For example, targeting tax evaders brings in more revenue while supporting those who do pay their taxes.
 Privatizing state-owned industries brings in foreign expertise.
 It also encourages risk-taking and expands the industry itself.
-Instituting a VAT reduces exports by making them more expensive.
+Instituting a VAT or value-added tax reduces exports by making them more expensive.
 This protects local industries, allowing them to grow and contribute to the economy.

-Greece - In 2014, the European Union imposed austerity measures during the Greece debt crisis.
+Greece - In 2014, the European Union imposed austerity measures during the Greek debt crisis.
 Greece's austerity measures targeted tax reform.
 Lenders required Greece to reorganize its revenue collection agency to crack down on evaders.
 The agency targeted 1,700 high-wealth and self-employed individuals for audits.
 It also reduced the number of offices and set performance targets for managers.

 Other specific measures required Greece to: